 Lastly, support for social participation by the elderly and access to continuing education are also areas that are beginning to be addressed by the countries.
-Argentina, Brazil, Cuba, Guatemala, Paraguay, Costa Rica, Chile, Honduras, Puerto Rico and Uruguay reported on specific activities to promote social networking, either by supporting older people's organizations or through training.
-A smaller number of countries are taking measures in the sphere of education, examples being the Dominican Republic, Costa Rica, the Netherlands Antilles and Belize.
-Here it is important to highlight the efforts of Argentina and Brazil to provide the elderly with opportunities for participation so that their opinions can be listened to and taken into account when policies and programmes affecting them are designed.
-In both countries, older people's organizations have been seen as a first point of contact for participation in policy dialogue.
+Argentina, Brazil, Cuba, Guatemala, Paraguay, Costa Rica, Chile, Honduras, Puerto Rico and Uruguay reported on specific activities to promote social networking, either by supporting older persons' organizations or through training.
+A smaller number of countries are taking measures in the sphere of education, examples being Belize, Costa Rica, the Dominican Republic and the Netherlands Antilles.
+Here it is important to highlight the efforts of Argentina and Brazil to provide the older population with opportunities for participation so that their opinions can be listened to and taken into account when policies and programmes affecting them are designed.
+In both countries, older persons' organizations have been seen as a first point of contact for participation in policy dialogue.